adhok/Searching-Similar-Images-using-VAE/README.md

   - checkpoint.pth - This is the saved model file
 * templates/
   - index.html - File that contains information about the UI of the app
+* static
+  - img/
+    - Contains All the images that are used to construct the embeddings
+  - uploaded
+    - Contains images that are uploaded into the application.
 ```